pretix/pretix-docs/docs/tutorial/single-events/getting-started.md

 Here is a brief overview of the steps we are going to take in this tutorial:

- - creating a personal and [organizer account](getting-started.md#creating-an-account)
+ - creating a [personal account](getting-started.md#creating-an-account) and organizer account
  - setting up our [organizer account](organizer-account.md)
  - creating our [event](event.md)
  - creating [products](products.md) (tickets and merchandise) for our event